sureswiftcapital/WP-Google-Calendar-Events/readme.md

-# Google Calendar Events for WordPress
+# Legacy Google Calendar Events 2.4 WordPress Plugin

 Fork of the Google Calendar Events 2.4 WordPress plugin.
 Intended for backwards compatibility only.